-The Master of Professional Studies (MPS) in Veterinary Medical Sciences is a new degree program at the College of Veterinary Medicine.
-The first concentration being offered is Veterinary Parasitology.
+The Master of Professional Studies (MPS) in Veterinary Medical Sciences is a degree program at the College of Veterinary Medicine.
+The first concentration being offered is in Veterinary Parasitology.

 - Take in-depth and comprehensive courses covering a range of highly relevant topics

 - Develop and prepare a capstone project in a veterinary parasitology area of interest to the student

 Our program is offered in a hybrid manner (mix of online and residential formats) that is friendly to the working professional.
 Graduates of the MPS program will be competitive for positions in industry, federal and state government, and academia.

 Students in this program will gain a broad understanding of parasitology, including basic knowledge of the biology and taxonomy of parasites, as well as clinical aspects of infections such as disease processes in the animal, diagnostics and treatment methods.
 In addition, an important component of the program is developing the students’ understanding of the role of government agencies in animal health and the interactions required with such agencies with respect to parasite prevention, treatment, and control.
 With this base of knowledge, it is expected that our graduates will be able to:

 - Demonstrate an understanding of scientific principles related to parasitic organisms and diseases of animals.

 - Utilize acquired proficiencies for the investigation of familiar and unfamiliar parasitic infections in differing animal husbandry conditions.

 - Apply scientific knowledge in acquiring new abilities and in making decisions about changes in clinical protocols and procedures, product development and testing, and appropriate product use.